def1ant1/RusticUI/crates/rustic-ui-material/README.md

   `target/rustic-ui-automation/automation-events.ndjson`.
 Tail the file while running your harness to confirm click-away dismissals, focus hand-offs, and snackbar queue transitions are accounted for end-to-end.
+- Integration tests under `tests/checkbox_adapters.rs` now fabricate framework- specific telemetry delegates and consumer callbacks, asserting that instrumentation hooks capture analytics/automation identifiers before forwarding `CheckboxTelemetryEvent` payloads to user code.
+Downstream teams can mirror this pattern to validate their own adapters by providing deterministic fakes for the delegate and callbacks, invoking the telemetry payloads in the documented order (change → focus → blur → key) and asserting both the context metadata and payloads include the configured identifiers.